Organized Nature

-Organized Nature is a record label founded in the spring of 2005 by San Francisco DJs Gabriel & Dresden.
-The label is UK based via Gabriel & Dresden's management company and Plastic Fantastic Label Management.
+Organized Nature was a record label founded in the spring of 2005 by San Francisco DJs Gabriel & Dresden.
+The label was UK based via Gabriel & Dresden's management company and Plastic Fantastic Label Management.
+It last released music in 2014.

 Radio show

-The label is also the name of their own international monthly radio show.
-It broadcasts on Proton Radio on the first Friday of the each month at Noon EST, it lasts 60 minutes with progressive electronica.
-With the separation of the managing duo in 2007-2008, Josh and Dave have set their monthly radio show on hiatus.
-But in 2014, February 3, they relaunch it, and play the 30th Episode on the progressive imprint of Digitally Imported Radio.
-Since that day, Organized Nature is diffused the first Monday of the month, on DI Progressive.
+The label also had a monthly radio show of the same name.
+It was broadcast on Proton Radio on the first Friday of the each month at Noon EST. It lasted 60 minutes and played progressive electronica.
+The show was placed on hiatus when Gabriel and Dresden separated in 2014.
+The duo reunited in 2011.
+In 2014, they produced a further three episodes of the radio show, released on Digitally Imported Radio.

 History

 The first track to be released was "Arcadia" which gained large success on mainstream.
 Monochrome, is a Romanian trio consisting of Livio, Roby and George G who were declared the Global Winners of Heineken Thirst Studio competition, which was looking for fresh new producer talent.
 Gabriel & Dresden were judges at the finals of the contest and chose Monochrome.

 We’re really excited about this release, from how it came about to the version we did.
 It's just more proof that you never know where the next great tune is going to come from...and the reason why we do our label - to find new artists to work with.
 I think it's a tip of the hat to the guys that we only used their sounds in our remix.... the mark of a great track!